natix643/cnu-mars-rover/instructions.md

 ## Assumptions
  - we do not expect you to load the data from a file, you can use the TDD approach and simulate the input with a String
- - Coordinates [0, 0] are top-left at the map
+ - Coordinates [0, 0] are top-left at the map.
+X is the vertical axis, Y is the horizontal one.
  - each information is separated by an empty line
  - both initial and final destination are not at an INACCESSIBLE field
  - you use the TDD approach, we've taught you